 Buying a fixer-upper can be a great way to choose a basic property and turn it into the perfect home for your family.
 Whether you want custom finishes to create the lifestyle that you deserve, or you are looking to fix it and flip it, you need to know what you are getting into before you make the purchase.

-Most homeowners or investors don’t have the skillset to handle all of the renovations without the help of a few contractors.
+Most homeowners or investors don’t have the skillset to handle all of the renovations without the help of a few contractors when buying a fixer-upper.
 If you have experienced professionals on your team, then you can reduce the risk of problems during the renovations.
-Here are a few people you need to talk to if you are going to buy a fixer-upper:
+Here are a few people you need to talk to if you are buying a fixer-upper:

 Real Estate Agent

 How do you know if the home is going to be worth the investment?
 Talk to a real estate agent who can look at current market prices and comparable properties in the area.
 Never put money into a home if you can’t sell it high enough to recover the investment.
 Not only do you need to consider the cost of the purchase, but you also need to look at the money that will be spent on remodeling.

 Your real estate agent can help you look at a realistic outlook for your investment.
 Together, you can crunch the numbers to see if you should be buying a fixer-upper.
 If there is too much of a risk, then you might skip this property and continue looking for another option.

 Has the home been sitting empty for a while?
 Then it is likely that you will need to use the services of a pest control team.
 Hire an expert to complete an inspection.
 This meeting enables you to know the extent of the infestation and the anticipated cost of the pest control services.
 Consider the costs for the exterminator, as well as possible repairs for damage caused by the rodents or insects.